idio-lang/idio-by-example/idio-source/pipelines.rst

 Meta-Commands
 *************

-:lname:`Idio` supports some *meta-commands* for running external commands.
-Meta-commands are prefixes.
+:lname:`Idio` supports some *meta-commands* when running external commands.
+Meta-commands are prefixes to the pipeline.
 We'll look at a couple here.
-Other meta-commands deal with managing the input and output of the pipeline.
+Other meta-commands deal with managing the input and output of the pipeline which are covered in later examples.

 bg-job
 ======